 Then our children are born not only as beloved toddlers, but also as our new pupils.
 And they come to the world of our family as a school.
 Where training is not a painful duty, not a piece of life - but life itself.
 Interesting.
 Special.
 Complete.
 Life in the teaching and admonition of the Lord (Eph.
 6: 4).

 John Chrysostom, prelate.
 In epistulam ad Ephesios XXI // PG.
 62. 151; also John Chrysostom, prelate.
 Complete collection of creations.
 T. 11.
 Book.
 1. S. 185.

-Under the "guidance of the father" (St. Basil the Ritor), the hero of the 43 word of St. Gregory the Theologian, "the wonderful Basil the Great" learns the cause and the word (βίον και λόγον), which together grow and contribute to each other "(Gregorius Nazianzenus Funebris oratio in laudem Basilii Magni ... // Gregory the Theologian, prelate, collection of creations, edition of the Holy Trinity Sergius Lavra, 1994, T. 1, S. 610).
+Under the "guidance of the father" (St. Basil Ritor), the hero of the 43 word of St. Gregory the Theologian, "the wonderful Basil the Great" is trained in the cause and the word (βίον και λόγον), which together grow and contribute to each other "(Gregorius Nazianzenus Funebris oratio in laudem Basilii Magni ... // Gregory the Theologian, prelate, collection of creations, edition of the Holy Trinity Sergius Lavra, 1994, T. 1, S. 610).
 In English we read "life and reason", that is, "life and intellect".